grz0zrg/fas/README.md

 ## Technical implementation

+The architecture is done so there is **zero memory allocation** done in the audio callback, there is also **zero locks mechanism**, all communications between main thread and audio callback is done using a mixture of lock-free algorithms with freelist to avoid memory allocations.

+Only one memory allocation is done in real-time in the network thread to assemble fragmented packets, some non-realtime actions such as samples reload and global synth settings change like bank height / remap do memory allocation.

+The audio thread has two state *pause* and *play* (with smooth transition) which are handled through an atomic type It also has a transitionary flush state which make sure no data is being used on the audio thread and pause it.

+The audio thread contain its own synth. data structure defined globally as `curr_synth`, when the audio thread is paused `curr_synth` can be accessed anywhere otherwise the audio thread has an exclusive access.

+RGBA frames coming from the network are converted into a notes list (an array) which just tell which oscillator from the oscillator bank will be enabled during the *note time*.
-The audio callback contain its own synth. data structure, the notes data structure is filled with data from a lock-free ring buffer which ensure thread safety and good performances.
+Once processed the notes list is made available to the audio thread by pushing it into a lock-free ring buffer which ensure thread safety / speed.

-A free list data structure is used for efficient notes data reuse; the program pre-allocate a pool of notes buffer.
+A free list data structure is used for efficient notes data reuse; the program use a pre-allocated pool of notes buffer.

+The audio thread make the decision to consume notes data at audio sample level based on a computed *note time* which is defined by the FPS parameter, once a note is consumed it is pushed back to the notes pool.

+When notes data are not available the audio thread will continue with the latest one during the next *note time*, this ensure smooth audio but may introduce some delay.
+When notes data are not available from some amount of time defined by the max drop parameter the audio will simply stop abruptely, this may indicate performance issues.

+Most audio output critical changes use linear interpolation to ensure smooth audio in all conditions.
+A linear interpolation smooth factor can be applied to sharpen the transitions.

-Sound synthesis is processed with minimal computation / branching, values which depend on note parameters change are pre-computed per-channel / oscillator in a dedicated processing block outside synthesis block, notes change and associated parameters happen at sample accurate note time level defined by FPS parameter
+Sound synthesis is processed with minimal computation / branching, values which depend on note parameters change are pre-computed per-channel / oscillator in a dedicated processing block outside synthesis block, notes change and associated parameters happen at sample accurate note time level defined by the FPS parameter.

-There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.), unlike main notes data there is some call to free() in the audio callback and allocation in the network thread when updated, this has room for improvements but is usually ok since this data does not change once set, this may be enhanced with a memory pool in the future.
+There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.) which is used to pass data from the network thread to the audio callback.

-The architecture is done so there is **no memory allocation** done in the audio callback for all realtime critical parts and very few done in the network thread (mainly for packets construction) as long as there is no changes in synth. parameters (bank height)
+Some non-critical real-time change command relative to synthesis / effects parameters (like spectral window size) will trigger a short pause due to allocation being performed in the network thread while the audio thread is paused.

+There is a stream watcher thread which just check the audio callback state and inform whenever it is dropped. (due to xrun etc.)

 Additive synthesis is wavetable-based, a [magic circle](https://github.com/ccrma/chugins/blob/master/MagicSine/MagicSine.cpp) based sine generator is also available when `MAGIC_SINE` is enabled, this may be faster on some platforms.

 Spectral synthesis use [afSTFT](https://github.com/jvilkamo/afSTFT) library which is bundled

-Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`; slower than linear).
+Real-time resampling is done with a linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`; slower than linear).

 All synthesis algorithms (minus [PolyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/) and Soundpipe provided) are customs.